rajdeeprath/red5-development-series/code-examples/server-side/red5-stream-examples/stream-record-custom-filename/Readme.md

 	<bean id="streamFilenameGenerator" class="org.red5.streams.examples.recordname.CustomFileNames"></bean>
 ```

 Be default the application is set to use the `CustomFileNames` implementation.
-To try out the `CustomLocations` implementation, comment out the second java Bean (Simple hash filename generator) and remove the commenst from the first bean (Custom directory locator for playback and recording).
+To try out the `CustomLocations` implementation, comment out the second java Bean (Simple hash filename generator) and remove the comments from the first bean (Custom directory locator for playback and recording).

 #### NOTE ON CustomLocations Implementation